 Tom Williams was born in 1971 and began working as a photographer while studying at the National Art School, Sydney, in 1997.
-His first interest was in documentary and street photography.
-His focus has always been on telling the human side of a story, often working with people or communities that are not frequently considered in mainstream media.
+His primary interest was in documentary photography.
+His focus has always been on telling the human side of a story, often working and collaborating with people or communities that are not frequently considered in mainstream media.

 In 2009 he was awarded the 7th CCP Documentary Photography Award for his series ‘Neighbourhood’.
 His work has also been exhibited in solo exhibitions at The Colour Factory Gallery (Melbourne), Photospace Gallery, School of Art, ANU (Canberra); and Wollongong City Gallery.
 He is a member of the Australian collective The Photography Room.